onflow/flow/agendas/2023/sprint-kickoff/2023-10-16-Protocol-Sprint-Kickoff.md

 - Atree register inlining - all Atree work merged and tested, migration optimized form 9 to just under 5 hours.
 (Jan)
 - Fixed 6 bugs in Cadence 1.0 branch, some of those coming from community and Security review.
 (Jan)
-- Storehouse runing on localnet now!
+- Storehouse running on localnet now!
 (Jan)

 ### Mainnet Uptime SLO - Last 14 days (10/3 to 10/16)